Skip to content

 1) Dowload the shapefile for your country from Geofabrik.

-3) Export all four layers as new tables to the nuts_osm_data GeoPackage.
+3) Export all three layers as new tables to the nuts_osm_data GeoPackage.

 Convert SHP to GPKG in QGIS

-Select Shapefile to be converted and from contextual menu choose Export Layer -> To File.
-In the dialog define:
+Select Shapefile to be converted in Browser and from contextual menu choose Export Layer -> To File.

 Diving into data - simple selects